 Use syrup bottles to package several types of semi-viscous products, from syrup to salad dressing.
-Glass syrup bottles help preserve content and can help extend shelf-life with the correct closure.
+Glass syrup bottles help preserve contents and can help extend shelf-life with the correct closure.
 Maple syrup bottles are available in various styles and have smooth surfaces for design versatility.

 Choosing Syrup Bottles